CCQC/PES-Learn/docs/data_generation.md

 ### Extracting energy values
 The keyword `energy` dictates whether one wishes to use cclib `energy = 'cclib'` or regular expressions `energy = 'regex'` to obtain the energies from output files.
-If using cclib, one must set `energy_cclib`   the appropriate [cclib parsing variable must be used](https://cclib.github.io/data.html), such as `energy_cclib = 'scfenergies'` for DFT and Hartree-Fock, `'mpenergies'` for perturbation theory methods, and `'ccenergies'` for coupled cluster theory methods.
+If using cclib, one must set `energy_cclib` to the appropriate [cclib parsing variable](https://cclib.github.io/data.html), such as `energy_cclib = 'scfenergies'` for DFT and Hartree-Fock, `'mpenergies'` for perturbation theory methods, or `'ccenergies'` for coupled cluster theory methods.

 If using regular expressions, a regex identifier for the energy desired from the output file is needed.
-This is assigned to `energy_regex` keyword.
+This is assigned to the `energy_regex` keyword.
 For example, suppose an electronic structure theory package prints the energy in the following manner, `  @DF-RHF Final Energy:   -75.91652851796150` then one could input `energy_regex = 'Final Energy:\s+(-\d+\.\d+)'`.
 Notice we use a capture group `()` to obtain the energy value.